 Vestibular Rehabilitation: Why Choose Johns Hopkins

-- Our team of physical therapists includes several certified vestibular and neurologic specialists, as well as therapists experienced in vestibular exercises and BPPV repositioning maneuvers.
+- Our team of physical therapists includes several certified neurologic specialists, as well as therapists experienced in vestibular exercises and BPPV repositioning maneuvers.

 - We can help you address dizziness and related issues, such as nausea, lightheadedness, imbalance, oscillopsia (visual blurring) and motion sensitivity.

-- We have access to the latest diagnostic and exercise technology for vestibular rehabilitation, including infrared goggles (at our downtown location) that record eye movement to evaluate balance centers.
+- We have access to the latest diagnostic and exercise technology for vestibular rehabilitation, including infrared goggles that record eye movement to evaluate balance centers.

-- Our therapy programs are customized for each patient based on your unique challenges, lifestyle, health issues and exercise tolerance.
+- Our therapy programs are based on a comprehensive musculoskeletal, balance, gait and vertigo assessment that helps develop a customized plan that addresses your unique challenges, lifestyle, health and exercise tolerance.